zhekovdobri/Hotels-Booking/README.md

 ## Description

-This Landing page project is built with the help of HTML, Sass(Scss), CSS and Flexbox.
+This stylish Landing page project is built with the help of HTML, Sass(Scss), CSS and Flexbox.
 The modern and clear design represnts a hotel booking website.
-The values of the colors, colors, margins and paddings are stored in custom CSS variables.
+The values of the colors, margins and paddings are stored in custom CSS variables.
 For the HTML structure is used Element Block Modifier (EBM).
+The project is fully responsive and can be used of all types of devices and browsers.
 For Sass installation here is used NPM package called Node SASS.
-The project is responsive and supports all browsers.
-It has a finished Building workflow and it is ready for production.
+The Landing page has a finished Building workflow and it is ready for production.

 ## Preparation and installation of Node Sass